rehamhy6/DC-Simulink-Project/README.md

 # BPSK Modulation Scheme

 ### Brief explanation
-#### BPSK runs 2 shift phases seperated by 180 degerees on the carrier to represent '0' and '1',this limits its bit rate to only  1 bit/symbol but it also makes it very immune to noise as it requires a geat deal of distortion before the demodulator fails to recover the original signal.
+#### BPSK uses 2 shift phases seperated by 180 degerees on the carrier to represent '0' and '1',this limits its bit rate to only  1 bit/symbol but it also its immunity to noise as it requires a geat level of distortion before the demodulator fails to recover the original signal.

 ### Instructions to reproduce the figures
 * Random integer generator